Everything You Need to Know About Clomiphene

 - Vaginal Ultrasound.
 Using this method, it is possible to monitor the development of ovarian follicles that are necessary for implantation and which form before the release of the egg.
 Signs of ovulation can also be detected using ultrasound.

 - Luteinizing Hormone Testing.
-LH levels increase in the days preceding ovulation or are artificially increased to induce ovulation.
+LH levels increase in the days preceding ovulation or are artificially enhanced to induce ovulation.

 - Estradiol levels.
 These levels are usually tested four to six days after the last clomiphene dose, and can also predict impending ovulation.